Optimism in Equality Saturation: Background

 \subsubsection{E-Class Analysis}

-The \textit{e-class analysis} framework adds program analysis capabilities into equality saturation without bespoke extensions, which enables the safe application of rewrite rules that are conditioned on some analysis result \cite{egg}.
-E-class analysis associates a semi-lattice element with each e-class and propagates facts in a bottom-up fashion. \texttt{egglog} uses a Datalog-like architecture to associate multiple semi-lattice facts with each e-class, but the fundamental mechanism is the same \cite{egglog}.
-Facts derived for e-nodes inside the same e-class can be combined to increase precision.
-Rewrites may depend on analysis results for soundness, and rewrites inflate e-classes, making the combined fact for each e-class more precise.
+The \emph{e-class analysis} framework adds abstract interpretation capabilities into equality saturation, enabling the safe application of rewrite rules that are conditioned on some analysis result \cite{egg, egraphs_plus_ai}.
+E-class analysis associates a semi-lattice element with each e-class and propagates facts in a bottom-up fashion.
+Facts are associated with e-classes, rather than e-nodes, because all e-nodes in an e-class are known to be equal---a sound analysis for any e-node in the e-class must be sound for all of the e-nodes. \texttt{egglog} uses a Datalog-like architecture to associate multiple semi-lattice facts with each e-class, but the fundamental mechanism is the same \cite{egglog}.
+Facts derived for e-nodes inside the same e-class can be combined to increase precision---since rewrites create larger e-classes, rewriting and e-class analysis are mutually beneficial \cite{egg, egglog, egraphs_plus_ai}.

 Consider the following example of an interval e-class analysis from Coward et.\ al.~\cite{egraphs_plus_ai}.
-Let our language be arithmetic expressions, and the analysis domain be the set of intervals.
+Let our language be arithmetic expressions, and the analysis domain be the set of intervals over the reals.
 Consider the following expressions over variables $x$ and $y$, where $x \in [0,1]$ and $y \in [1, 2]$.

 Since the variables $x$ and $y$ have known intervals, the intervals for the terms can be derived as $[-2, 0]$ and $[-1, 1]$.
-E-class analysis reacts to asserted equalities by combining the facts of the merged e-classes.
 If rewriting discovers that the two above expressions are equivalent (they are), the e-classes will be merged, and the fact for the new e-class will be their \emph{intersection} (if two equivalent terms have intervals, they both must lie in both intervals).
 Thus, the new fact for the merged \eclass will be $[-1, 0]$, which is more precise than either of the original intervals.